COmmittees

 The Cost Allocation Committee leads LCJ’s advocacy on behalf of rules that would promote sharing of discovery expenses as a self-executing way to focus parties on the merits of claims and defenses.
 The committee advocates rule amendments and state court pilot projects that would demonstrate the positive impact of cost allocation in discovery.

-LCJ’s Discovery Committee leads the organization’s efforts to ensure the federal litigation system’s discovery rules are both efficient and effective.
-The Discovery Committee is currently focused on the proposal to improve the cost-effectiveness of handling privilege issues via privilege logs, on development of rules protecting confidential information and data privacy, and preserving the ability to file documents under seal.
+LCJ’s Discovery Committee leads our organization’s efforts to ensure the federal litigation system’s discovery rules are both efficient and effective.
+The Discovery Committee is engaged on a wide range of initiatives and issues, including: LCJ’s comprehensive proposal on privacy and cyber security; the pending FRCP amendments increasing the flexibility and efficiency of privilege logging; preserving the ability to file documents under seal; and rule proposals on cross-border discovery, remote testimony, and service of subpoenas.

 Discovery Committee